A survey of numerical methods for hemivariational inequalities with applications to Contact Mechanics

 The paper is organized as follows.
 In Section~\ref{sec:op}, we formulate a general differential inclusion and equivalent optimization problem.
 We present existence and uniqueness results under usual assumptions.
-Next, we introduce discrete formulation of optimization problem together with numerical error estimate theorem.
-Introduced abstract scheme is then used to a weak formulation of chosen contact mechanical problem and presented in Section~~\ref{sec:mcp}.
-In Section~\ref{sec:mo}, we shortly describe three alternative methods of solving problem from previous section: direct optimization method, augmented Lagrangian method and primal-dual active set strategy.
-Finally, we compare results of error estimate obtained for each method.
+Next, we introduce the discrete formulation of the optimization problem together with numerical error estimate theorem.
+The introduced abstract scheme is then used for a weak formulation of chosen contact mechanical problem and presented in Section~~\ref{sec:mcp}.
+In Section~\ref{sec:mo}, we briefly describe three alternative methods of solving problem from the previous section: direct optimization method, augmented Lagrangian method and primal-dual active set strategy.
+Finally, we compare the results of the error estimate obtained for each method.